tristan957/tristan.partin.io/content/blog/2020/7/7/personal-site-architecture-v2.md

 Earlier this year, I finally got my butt in gear since COVID put us all in a state of monotony.
-I finally realized that the content I wanted on my site was not a rehash of my resume in a prettier format, but instead a site for content like blogs and random thoughts{{< superscript 2 >}}.
+I finally realized that the content I wanted on my site was not a rehash of my resume in a prettier format, but instead a site for content like blogs and random thoughts[^2].
 From there I set out to find a good technology to build the site in.
 I knew I wanted to have nothing to do with JavaScript since JavaScript is all the rage.
 I had to be **counter culture**.
 With that in mind, I searched for various static site generators, and wound up picking Hugo.
 I knew it was fairly popular, so why not try to use it.

 With the technology picked out, I finally got a real site going and hosted on my server over the course of a weekend.
-Set my mind to it, and got it done 2.5 years later{{< superscript 3 >}}.
+Set my mind to it, and got it done 2.5 years later[^3].
 This is how my site sat for the last 3 months.

 A Hugo powered site sitting behind an NGINX server, on a `t2.micro` which `tristan.partin.io` pointed to.